Law Firm Startup Costs: What You Really Need to Budget For in 2025

 Payroll software (e.g., Gusto): $40–$80/month

-Support for contracts, HR tools, or a virtual assistant
+Optional: HR tools, contract platforms, or a virtual assistant

 One IOLTA mistake could derail your entire launch.
 Get a bookkeeping system built for law firms - before you need damage control.